HelloNatalia/systemBiblioteczny/README.md

 - **Reports**

-The last page on the backend side provides different reports like all borrows ever made, all returns, paid receivables, extends, and the status of books in the library at the current date.
+The last page on the internal side provides different reports like all borrows ever made, all returns, paid receivables, extends, and the status of books in the library at the current date.
 All can be sorted and searched.

 <img src=https://github.com/HelloNatalia/systemBiblioteczny/blob/readmeimages/raporty-wypo%C5%BCyczenia-admin.PNG style="width: 400px"/>